Brooke Greenberg: Birth and early life

-Brooke was born on January 8, 1993 to parents Howard and Melanie Greenberg at Sinai Hospital in Baltimore, Maryland.
-She was delivered by Caesarean section, one month before her due date due to "intermittent growth", weighing just four pounds (1.8 kg).
+Brooke was born on January 8, 1993, to parents Howard and Melanie Greenberg at Sinai Hospital in Baltimore, Maryland.
+She was delivered by caesarean section, one month before her due date due to "intermittent growth", weighing just four pounds (1.8 kg).
 She was born with anterior hip dislocation, a condition that caused her legs to be swiveled upward toward her shoulders; it was corrected surgically.
-Otherwise, Brooke appeared to be a normal infant.
+Otherwise, Brooke appeared to be a typical infant.
 She was the third of four girls born to her parents.

 In her first six years, she went through a series of unexplained medical emergencies from which she recovered.
 She had seven perforated stomach ulcers.
 She also had a seizure.
 This was followed by what was later diagnosed as a stroke; weeks later, no damage was detected.
 At age five, Brooke had a mass in her brain that caused her to go into a deep sleep (after confirmation that it was not a coma) for 14 days.
 The doctors diagnosed the mass as a brain tumor.
 She later awoke, and physicians found no tumor present.
-Brooke's pediatrician, Dr. Lawrence Pakula, states that the source of her sudden illness remains a mystery.
+Brooke's pediatrician, Dr. Lawrence Pakula, stated that the source of her sudden illness remains a mystery.

-During an interview on the talk show Katie, her father stated that between the ages of four and five, she stopped growing.
+During an interview on the talk show Katie, her father stated that, between the ages of four and five months, she stopped growing.
 Child Frozen In Time, a documentary about Brooke, was first broadcast on TLC on August 9, 2009.